roman-milk/roman-milk.github.io/debutante-milf-lesbian-submissive.md

  She pulled out some lube, a strap-on cock, some long thing I didn't have a clue what it was, a vibrating egg, and what I was pretty sure was a set of butt plugs.

  She walked up behind me, lifted up my dress which was barely necessary it was so short, poured lube on my ass and said, "Since Cameron already began preparing your ass for me, we will start with the medium plug."
-Report_Story #8